 A site should be user-friendly not just to the ones who are doing the navigating and the users who browse in it, but also for the website owners.
 If you are having a hard time doing site updates for your site when necessary including page amendments, events, business updates and news, then this means you need to get a website that works better.
 In this event, an update is definitely in order.

 5. Leads are not being converted.

 You may have an awesome looking site and have all the most important info about your company.
 However, you need to know whether or not your business is growing with the help of your customers.
-If your site is not doing conversions to leads, you might need a new design.
+If your site is not doing conversions to leads, you might need a new design and possibly throw in the assistance of Pay Per Click.
 Find out what the rates of conversions your websites have.
 This way, you will know what adjustments to make on your site.

 6. Your site is not optimized for mobile.

 Mobile responsiveness refers to how a website acts once it is accessed through a mobile device.
 If the website you use for business is not designed to be friendly for mobile users, then you seriously need to consider an update.
 These days, who doesn’t have a cell phone?
 Those who own smartphones will probably have a tendency to use it for more and more stuff, from browsing, to reading books, to shopping and to paying bills.
 This tells you that each day; more and more searches are going to be conducted through a smartphone.
 Not having a site friendly to mobile users will mean that if someone gets on your landing page using a phone, your site won’t be ready to show itself on this gadget and may drive the user out immediately.
 In fact, you might want to try whipping out your cell phone right this minute and getting on your website.

 7. The competition’s site looks much better than yours.